Neuro-mancer/chip-m8/README.md

 This is my repository for Chip-M8, a CHIP-8 emulator written from scratch in C with [SDL (Simple Direct Media Layer)](https://www.libsdl.org/).
-It uses SDL to manage the graphics, sound, and keyboard input and everything else is handled using the standard C library.
+It uses SDL to manage the graphics, sound, and keyboard input, Ncurses for a simple debugging TUI, the standard C library.

 I plan on adding more features to this in the future and optimizing it as much as possible.
 It has been a great way to